lsst/dp1_lsst_io/docs/tutorials/portal/105/portal-105-5.rst

 .. figure:: images/portal-105-5-2.png
     :name: portal-105-5-2
-    :alt: The screenshot resulting from executing the seach above, with the pop-up window resulting from clicking on "scissors" (marked with an arrow).
+    :alt: The screenshot resulting from executing the search above, with the pop-up window resulting from clicking on "scissors" (marked with an arrow).

-    Figure 2: The screenshot resulting from executing the seach above, with the pop-up window resulting from clicking on "scissors" (marked with an arrow).
+    Figure 2: The screenshot resulting from executing the search above, with the pop-up window resulting from clicking on "scissors" (marked with an arrow).

 Click on "Show cutout".